CareyCilyok/NinetyNine/README.md

 nineball and the inning ball, all the other balls are racked in random order.

 ### Beginning Play:
-Players begin each inning with the cue ball “in-hand” behind the head string.
-After the break, no matter what the outcome, the player begins with ball in hand anywhere on the table, and continues until he or she fails to legally pocket a ball, pockets all the balls, or legally pockets the nine ball at any point.
+Players begin each inning with the cue ball “in hand” behind the head string.
+After the break, no matter what the outcome, the player begins with ball in hand anywhere on the table, and continues until the player fails to legally pocket a ball or pockets all the balls.
 Balls pocketed on the break and all legally pocketed balls after the break, count as one point each toward the player’s “Ball Count” points (see Scoring).
 Scratching on the break does NOT end the player’s inning, and balls made on a “Scratch Break” are treated just as if the player did not scratch.
-They stay off the table and ARE counted in the player’s “Ball Count” score for the inning.
+They stay off the table and are counted in the player’s “Ball Count” score for the inning.
-However, if the nine ball is made on a break in which the player scratches, it is only counted as one point, remains off the table and the player continues the inning.
-A nine ball made on a legal break is counted as 9 “Ball Count” points.
+However, if the nine ball is made on a break in which the player scratches, remains off the table and the player continues the inning.
+A nine ball made on a any break is counted as 2 “Ball Count” points.

 ### Scoring:
 Ball Count – The total number of object balls pocketed both during and legally after the break during an inning.
-A maximum of 9 “Ball Count” points are available in each inning.
+A maximum of 10 “Ball Count” points are available in each inning.
+The 9-ball has a value of 2 "Ball Count" points and each of the other balls has a value of 1 "Ball Count" point.

+Pocketing the 9-ball - Pocketing the 9-ball on the break shot or as a combination during the inning does not end the inning.
+The 9-Ball is counted as 2 "Ball Count" points and the player continues until a missed shot or pocketing the remaing balls.

-Break Bonus – If the player legally pockets one or more balls on the break, they are awarded 2 “Break Bonus” points.
+Break Bonus – If the player legally pockets one or more balls on the break, they are awarded 1 “Break Bonus” point.

 Scratch on the Break – Balls pocketed during a scratch on the break are counted toward a players “Ball Count” for the inning, however the Break Bonus is not awarded because of the scratch.
-A maximum of 11 points can be awarded in each inning (2 “Break Bonus” points plus 9 “Ball Count” points).
+A maximum of 11 points can be awarded in each inning (1 “Break Bonus” point plus 10 “Ball Count” points).

 ### Fouls:
 Balls pocketed on a Scratch (except on the break), foul or other illegal